atomisthq/docs/docs/user/drift-report.md

 Everyone has library dependencies.
 Everyone has git branches.
 And everyone has their own concerns that the rest of the world doesn't share.

-You can write a function to scrutinize code, a function from checked-out repository to a piece of data that matters to you.
+You can write a function to scrutinize code for the data that matters to you.
 Then investigate the variety in that property across your organization, using the Atomist platform.
 [Start writing your own aspects](../developer/aspects.md) using the open source [org-visualizer][org-viz-github] (no enrollment needed).